 - Reduced code changes: Cristiano at Bumble has written-up a great article on measuring how code changes were reduced after component adoption.

 - Improvements in Accessibility/Test Coverage: Some teams also measured improvements in accessibility and test coverage gained from using components.

 Overall the consensus was that data can only act as one piece of the puzzle, but it does help a lot in showcasing ROI especially if multiple metrics are used.

 It’s important to acknowledge that gathering data requires upfront and ongoing engineering resources which takes away focus from other important tasks.
 Even for teams who have custom tooling in place, they often can’t improve it further or in some cases had to deprecate it as team members moved on.
 It’s no surprise that less than 16% of teams track metrics even though measurement is highly correlated with success (2022 Sparkbox’s survey results).

 This is a big reason why we started a new product called Omlet which provides analytics about how component are used across projects by analyzing a team’s code base.
-If you are interested you can request early access from: omlet.dev.
+If you are interested you can join the public beta from: omlet.dev.
 Our initial goal is to provide a solution that solves a lot of the use cases we reviewed here.

 There are also limitations to what data can do.
 Speaking to individual developers using Design Systems, they often cite challenges in finding the right component or understanding how to use it.
 Hence, good onboarding, training, support, evangelism, communication and documentation are critical but also where data & tools are less helpful — at least currently.